South of France 8-Day Itinerary

 Day 3: Nice

-Sailing around exclusive Cap Ferrat reveals billionaire villas before the full sweep of the Baie des Anges opens ahead.
-Nice, the Côte d'Azur's capital, offers authentic urban energy distinct from Monaco's polished exclusivity.
-Vieux Nice's medieval lanes preserve Italian-influenced character: laundry hanging between ochre buildings, markets selling socca and pissaladière.
-The Cours Saleya market, operating since the 18th century, displays Provençal abundance.
-Nice's artistic heritage runs deep—Matisse lived here 37 years, Chagall 35, immortalizing the Mediterranean light.
-The Promenade des Anglais, built by English aristocrats in the 1820s, stretches seven kilometers along pebble beaches lined with grand hotels.
-Modern Nice balances heritage with contemporary vitality: world-class opera, rooftop bars with panoramic views.
+Sailing around exclusive Cap Ferrat reveals billionaire villas stacked up hillsides before the full sweep of the Baie des Anges opens ahead.
+Nice appears different from Monaco, bigger, rougher around the edges, more real.
+The Côte d'Azur's capital offers authentic urban energy where Monaco provides polished exclusivity.
+Vieux Nice's medieval lanes preserve their Italian-influenced character, laundry hanging between ochre buildings, markets selling socca and pissaladière to locals who speak French with Italian vowels.
+The Cours Saleya market has operated since the 18th century.
+Provençal abundance on display.
+Nice's artistic heritage runs deeper than most realize.
+Matisse lived here 37 years, Chagall 35, both obsessed with capturing the Mediterranean light that bounces off sea and stone.
+The Promenade des Anglais stretches seven kilometers along pebble beaches, built by English aristocrats in the 1820s who recognized what locals already knew.
+Grand hotels line the sweep.
+Modern Nice balances this heritage with contemporary vitality that Monaco lacks: world-class opera, rooftop bars commanding panoramic views, neighborhoods where normal life continues alongside tourism.

 Sailing: 1 hours (5 nautical miles)